ansible/ansible/docs/docsite/rst/community/index.rst

 Working with the Ansible repo
 =============================

-* I want to code my first changes to Ansible.
+* I want to make my first code changes to a collection or to ``ansible-base``.
 How do I :ref:`set up my Python development environment <environment_setup>`?
 * I would like to get more efficient as a developer.
 How can I find :ref:`editors, linters, and other tools <other_tools_and_programs>` that will support my Ansible development efforts?
-* I want my PR to meet Ansible's guidelines.
+* I want my code to meet Ansible's guidelines.
 Where can I find  guidance on :ref:`coding in Ansible <developer_guide>`?
 * I want to learn more about Ansible roadmaps, releases, and projects.
 How do I find information on :ref:`the development cycle <community_development_process>`?
 * I would like to connect Ansible to a new API or other resource.
 How do I :ref:`create a collection <developing_modules_in_groups>`?
 * My pull request is marked ``needs_rebase``.
 How do I :ref:`rebase my PR <rebase_guide>`?